Nursing Internships in Bolivia

 - TYPES OF PLACEMENTS: Public health clinics, hospitals, and community work

-- REQUIREMENTS: Interns must be aged 18 years or older and speak intermediate Spanish
+- REQUIREMENTS: Interns should speak intermediate Spanish

 - ACCOMMODATION: Host family